Yoriko Kawaguchi

-Yoriko Kawaguchi (川口 順子, Kawaguchi Yoriko) is a Japanese politician.
-Born in Tokyo, she holds a BA in international relations from the University of Tokyo, and an MPhil in economics from Yale University, where she became a member of President's Council on International Activities.
-Currently, she is a professor at the Meiji Institute for Global Affairs in Tokyo.
+Yoriko Kawaguchi (川口 順子, Kawaguchi Yoriko) is a Japanese politician and former economist, who served as a Japanese Minister of Foreign Affairs from 2002 to 2004 and continued as a special advisor to then-Japanese Prime Minister Junichiro Koizumi for foreign affairs from 2004 to 2005.
+A member of Liberal Democratic Party, she previously served as a Japanese Minister of the Environment from 2000 to 2002.
+She was also a member of the House of Councillors for Liberal Democratic Party from 2005 to 2013.
+In July 2008, she was appointed co-chair of a new International Commission on Nuclear Non-proliferation and Disarmament, with former Australian Foreign Minister Gareth Evans.

-Kawaguchi is a former Minister of the Environment of Japan from 2000 to 2002.
-Subsequently, she served Minister for Foreign Affairs from 2002 to 2004 and continued as a special adviser to the Japanese prime minister for foreign affairs from 2004 to 2005.
-She was also a member of the House of Councillors for the Liberal Democratic Party from 2005 to 2013.
-In July 2008, she was appointed cochair of a new International Commission on Nuclear Non-proliferation and Disarmament, with former Australian Minister for Foreign Affairs, Gareth Evans.
+Currently, she is a professor at Meiji Institute for Global Affairs, Meiji University in Tokyo.